HansZimmer5000/Containerized-Mininet/README.md

 Basic Mininet in a Docker Image.
 Currently supported are the current Mininet release (v2.2.2) and the latest (05.
 April 2020) tagged commit (v2.3.0d6).

+If not other specified this image bases upon `debian:stretch-slim`.

 ## Execution

 Execute the following command to test if the images works with the basic built-in test, you may want to add `-v debug` at the end for more output.